 11 CDs - $179.00

 "Sophisticated Lady."
 "Stormy Weather."
 "Solitude."
 "In a Sentimental Mood."
 "Echoes of Harlem."
 "Caravan."
-All of them and many more are a part of "The Complete 1932-1940 Brunswick, Columbia, and Master Recordings of Duke Ellington and His Famous Orchestra," an unprecedented 11-CD set that compiles these recordings for the first, and quite possibly the last, time.
-There would be many more exceptional compositions in the years following, including his highly regarded suites and longer works, but the scope of our latest, lavish Mosaic collection is the period when Ellington would establish himself as the most important composer ever in jazz.
+All of them and many more are a part of "The Complete 1932-1940 Brunswick, Columbia, and Master Recordings of Duke Ellington and His Famous Orchestra," an unprecedented limited edition box set that compiles these recordings for the first, and quite possibly the last time on 11 CDs.
+There would be many more exceptional compositions in the years following, including his highly regarded suites and longer works, but the scope of our latest, lavish Mosaic limited edition box set collection is the period when Ellington would establish himself as the most important composer ever in jazz.

 Musicians Created Their Own Voices, and Interpreted His